erdc/quest/docs/developers/plugin.rst

 b.
 Implement the ``get_features`` Method ........................................
+The purpose of the ``get_features`` method is to extract key metadata from the service that describes what data is available from that service.
+For `geo-discrete` services this would include a list of locations where the service has data in addition to other key metadata at each location.
+The return value for ``get_features`` should be a Pandas DataFrame indexed by a unique id (known as the `service_id`) with the following columns:

+ * `display_name`: (will be set to `service_id` if not provided)
+ * `description`: (will be set to '' if not provided)
+ * `service_id`: a unique id that is used by the web service to identify the data

+For `geo-discrete` services the DataFrame must also include a representation of the features' geometry.
+Any of the following options are valid ways to specify the geometry:

+ 1) `geometry`: a geojson string or Shapely object
+ 2) `latitude` and `longitude`: two columns with the decimal degree coordinates of a point
+ 3) `geometry_type`, `latitudes`, and `longitudes`: `Point`, `Line`, or `Polygon` with a list of coordinates
+ 4) `bbox`: tuple with order (lon min, lat min, lon max, lat max)

+All other fields that the DataFrame contains will be accumulated into a ``dict`` and placed in a column called `metadata`.

+Similar to the attributes the ``get_features`` method may be implemented in the service classes (e.g. ``ExampleService1`` and ``ExampleService2``), or in the base class (e.g. ``ExampleServiceBase``), or some combination of both.

 c.
 Implement the ``download`` Method ....................................
+The ``download`` method is responsible for retrieving the data from the data source using the specified download options, save it to disk, and then return a dictionary of key metadata.
+The download method should accept several arguments:

+ * `feature`: the service uri (including the service_id) for the feature that is associated with the data to be downloaded
+ * `file_path`: the path to the directory on disk where Quest expects the data to be written
+ * `dataset`: the Quest dataset id associated with the data to be downloaded
+ * `**params`: key-word arguments for the dataset options

+After downloading the data and saving it to disk, this method should return a dictionary ith the following keys:

+ * `metadata`: any metadata that was returned by the data source when it was downloaded in the form of a ``dict``
+ * `file_path`: the final file path (including the filename) where the data file was writen
+ * `file_format`: the format that the file was written in (to be used to determine which I/O plugin to use to read the file)
+ * `datatype`: a string representing the type of data.
+Must be `timeseries`, `raster`, or `other`.
+ * `parameter`: a string representing the parameter of the data
+ * `unit`: a string representing the units of the data

 d.
 Specify the Download Options ...............................
+Data sources's APIs often allow various options to be specified to determine what data to download, what format it should be in, etc.

+The download options that are needed for each service are defined using the Python library `Param (https://ioam.github.io/param/)`_.
+This library enables parameters to have features like type and range checking, documentation strings, default values, etc. Refer to the `Param documentation (https://ioam.github.io/param/)`_ for more information.

 .. todo::